 - Second pull toward the component that will benefit the most from migration.

 We map our Macroservices to the chart to arrange them based on simplicity and importance of migration.
-The best bet for us is to select important and simple, that corresponds to the upper-right corner.
+The best bet for us is to select important and simple ones that correspond to the upper-right corner.

-Based on our chart there are two good candidates for migration: marketing and travel services.
-Travel service is a bit simpler to migrate, but users will get more benefits from marketing service migration.
-So, marketing service, let it happen!
+Based on our chart, there are two good candidates for migration: marketing and travel services.
+Travel services are a bit simpler to migrate, but users will get more benefits from marketing service migration.
+So, marketing services, let it happen!

 The steps

-These themes can be our four coarse grained services to start with.
-Even though they use same database and share tables, we have made our first step by splitting a large marketing service into coarse grained services based on functionality.
+These themes can be our four coarse-grained services to start with.
+Even though they use the same database and share tables, we have made our first step by splitting a large marketing service into coarse-grained services based on functionality.

-Because we have shared database, we have some tables shared between different services.
-Luckily, the other tables are not shared, so we can easily split coarse grained services based on the data being mapped as shown below.
+Because we have a shared database, we have some tables shared between different services.
+Luckily, the other tables are not shared, so we can easily split coarse-grained services based on the data being mapped as shown below.

-As result, we have tracking ads microservice separated.
+As a result, we have tracking ads microservice separated.
 Great!

-Next step is to take care of tracking leads service.
-It shares data with leads service, so it is not so trivial, but we have couple of options.
-Take a closer look at the shared table to see whether it belongs to leads or tracking leads service.
+Next step is to take care of the tracking leads service.
+It shares data with the leads service, so it is not so trivial, but we have a couple of options.
+Take a closer look at the shared table to see whether it belongs to the leads or tracking leads service.
 If it’s neither, find a way to split the data amongst these two.
-In our case we decided that the data ownership belongs to leads service, therefore tracking leads service should stop accessing data directly and instead use leads service interface.
+In our case, we decided that the data ownership belongs to the leads service; therefore, the tracking leads service should stop accessing data directly and instead use the leads service interface.

-Since we have tracking as a subsystem, we may find ourselves in situation that managing interaction with tracking is difficult for our clients.
-In this case we need to introduce orchestration layer for tracking system.
-Orchestration could be just another service that communicates with a cluster of tracking services and provides clean and easy to use APIs.
+Since we have tracking as a subsystem, we may find ourselves in a situation where managing interaction with tracking is difficult for our clients.
+In this case, we need to introduce an orchestration layer for the tracking system.
+Orchestration could be just another service that communicates with a cluster of tracking services and provides clean and easy-to-use APIs.

 Reflect and repeat.
-Work through the other services, first splitting them to coarse grained services based on functionality, then mapping services to data and splitting further by data ownership.
-If there is any shared data identified, decide upon data ownership.
-Each service is responsible for its data, other can access the data through the service API.
+Work through the other services, first splitting them into coarse-grained services based on functionality, then mapping services to data and splitting further by data ownership.
+If there is any shared data identified, decide on data ownership.
+Each service is responsible for its data; others can access the data through the service API.
 Next, check for tight coupling between services, refine by functionality and data again if tight coupling is present.
-Finally, think of orchestration level.
-Rinse and repeat over until the goals and objectives of migration are achieved.
+Finally, think about the orchestration level.
+Rinse and repeat until the goals and objectives of migration are achieved.

 Summary

-Microservices is not “the” architecture, it’s one of the available architectures (along with monolith and service based) to choose from.
+Microservices is not “the” architecture; it’s one of the available architectures (along with monolith and service-based) to choose from.
 Microservices migration has to be driven and justified by business value.
-Microservices approach requires people, processes and tools to be ready to operate in such environment, that doesn’t happen overnight.
-Migration is iterative process that benefits from incremental releases to production.
+The microservices approach requires people, processes, and tools to be ready to operate in such an environment; that doesn’t happen overnight.
+Migration is an iterative process that benefits from incremental releases to production.

-If you need to deep-dive into the subject, learn more migration approaches and pattern, below is a list of books that you will find very helpful.
+If you need to deep-dive into the subject, learn more about migration approaches and patterns.
+Below is a list of books that you will find very helpful.
 Good luck on your migration journey!

 Reading List